rmosolgo/graphql-ruby/guides/subscriptions/ably_implementation.md

 Your server needs to receive webhooks from Ably when clients disconnect.
 This keeps your local subscription database in sync with Ably.

-In the Ably web UI, Add a webhook:
+In the Ably web UI, Add a webhook for "Channel Lifecycle" events:

 {{ "/subscriptions/ably_webhook_configuration.png" | link_to_img:"Ably Webhook Configuration" }}